//The standard

 Who validates the machine?

 Someone who is both sides of the problem at once.
 A licensed Florida private investigator (A-1400197), a certified digital forensics examiner (CDFE, FBCI), a nationally recognized cyber investigator, and the builder of a production AI investigation platform used on real cases.
-The rare person who both builds the AI and swears to its results.
+The rare person who both builds the AI and stands behind its results.

 That combination is the whole point of this category.
-You cannot validate what you do not understand, and you cannot testify to what you did not build.
+You cannot validate what you do not understand, and you cannot vouch for what you did not build.
 I do both, which is why Evidence-Grade AI is a standard I can actually hold work to.

 //Questions people ask